gitGNU/gnu_kenozooid/doc/hacking/us.rst

 - run time
 - gas mix used at given dive profile segment

-The dive plan is shown on the screen or can be saved into a PDF file for printing.
+The dive plan is shown on the screen or can be saved as PDF file for printing.

 The following is assumed at the moment and should be parameterized later